Kam-Mivehchi/Weather-Dashboard/README.md

 ## Future Improvements
 + add an event listener for 'Enter' keystroke to improve UX
 + create function to convert degrees to cardinal directions for wind.
++ improve time function to acount for different time zones.
 + change main stage current date to dayOfWeek, Month Date
 + change forecast date to say today and then only list the days on the week
 + add autocomplete feature to search bar